Propaganda (book): Synopsis

-Reception and impact
+Reception

 Despite the relative significance of Propaganda to twentieth century media history and modern public relations, surprisingly little critique of the work exists.
-Public relations scholar Curt Olsen argues that the public largely accepted Bernays' "sunny" view of propaganda, an acceptance eroded by fascism in the World War II era.
+Public relations scholar Curt Olsen argues that the public largely accepted Bernays's "sunny" view of propaganda, an acceptance eroded by fascism in the World War II era.
 Olsen also argues that Bernays's skill with language allowed terms such as "education" to subtly replace darker concepts such as "indoctrination."
 Finally, Olsen criticizes Bernays for advocating "psychic ease" for the average person to have no burden to answer for his or her own actions in the face of powerful messages.
 On the other hand, writers such as Marvin Olasky justify Bernays as killing democracy in order to save it.
 In this way, the presence of an elite, faceless persuasion constituted the only plausible way to prevent authoritarian control.

-Concepts outlined in Bernays' Propaganda and other works enabled the development of the first "two-way model" of public relations, using elements of social science in order to better formulate public opinion.
+Concepts outlined in Bernays's Propaganda and other works enabled the development of the first "two-way model" of public relations, using elements of social science in order to better formulate public opinion.
 Bernays justified public relations as a profession by clearly emphasizing that no individual or group had a monopoly on the true understanding of the world.
-According to public relations expert Stuart Ewen, "What Lippman set out in grand, overview terms, Bernays is running through in how-to-do-it-terms."
+According to public relations expert Stuart Ewen, "What Lippmann set out in grand, overview terms, Bernays is running through in how-to-do-it-terms."
 His techniques are now staples for public image creation and political campaigns.